• Home

 If they ask for a hamburger, do you give them a salad?
 Hopefully not!

 This isn't about your purpose or the smile on the employee's face.
-It is simply about whether customers get what they asked for.
+It is simply about whether customers get what they ask for.
 If you fail the accuracy test, the customer has little reason to return.

 Level 2: AVAILABILITY